 Today, I look at our group of friends, well-wishers and patrons, who are all part of the Arvo Pärt Society like an extended family of the Arvo Pärt Centre.

-I am looking forward to our future meetings both at the Arvo Pärt Centre in Estonia, as well as at selected concerts and festivals around the globe – when social distancing and global travel will find a new normality.”
+I am looking forward to our future meetings both at the Arvo Pärt Centre in Estonia, as well as at selected concerts and festivals around the globe.“

 - Adam’s Passion (directed by Robert Wilson) at the Konzerthaus Berlin (2018)

-- and following the award ceremony at the Vatican where Arvo Pärt was presented with the Ratzinger Prize (2018)
+- Following the award ceremony at the Vatican where Arvo Pärt was presented with the Ratzinger Prize (2018)

 - Foundation Louis Vuitton Paris (2017)